Kurt Cochran was killed in London while celebrating his 25th wedding anniversary

 A Utah man celebrating his 25th wedding anniversary in London was among those killed in Wednesday's attack outside the U.K. Parliament, his family and church said.

-Kurt Cochran and his wife, Melissa, had stopped in London during a tour of Europe and were planning to return home Thursday, a family spokesman said in a statement.
+Kurt Cochran and his wife, Melissa, were on a tour of Europe and had stopped in London, where her parents are serving as missionaries for The Church of Jesus Christ of Latter-day Saints, according to church and family spokesmen.
+They planned to return home Thursday.

-Melissa was seriously injured, the spokesman, Clint Payne, said in a statement distributed by the Church of Latter Day Saints.
+Melissa was seriously injured, the family spokesman, Clint Payne, said in a statement.

 "Our family is heartbroken," Payne said.